rezwang/machinelearningprojects/ReadMe.txt

 9- plot_decisiontree_regressor_multioutput: multi-output regression with decision tree (Decision tree, multi output, regression)
 10- plot_decision_surface_of_tree: Plots the decision surface of a decision tree trained on pairs of features of the iris dataset. the decision tree learns decision boundaries made of combinations of simple thresholding rules inferred from the training samples (Decision tree, classification)
 11- plot_outofcore_classification: Reuter text document classification using HashingVectorizer, with output image.
+12- plot_prediction_latency: predicts latency of various scikit-learn estimators 13- analyze_wikipedia_page_eigenvector: analyze the graph of links inside wikipedia articles to rank articles by relative importance according to this eigenvector centrality (Randomized SVM algorithm, power iteration method.
+14- plot_stock_market: Extracts the stock market structure from variations in historical quotes.
+The quantity that we use is the daily variation in quote price: quotes that are linked tend to cofluctuate during a day (Unsupervised learning:)